adekbadek/rem/readme.md

 ## quirks

-  because of how [Google OAuth works](http://stackoverflow.com/a/10857806/3772847) you can only authorize app for either CLI use or web-app use :(
+  because of how [Google OAuth works](http://stackoverflow.com/a/10857806/3772847) you can only be 'logged in' on CLI or web app version simultaneously :(

+  ([remove access here](https://security.google.com/settings/security/permissions) if it auth trouble)